zellwk/zellwk.com/src/posts/2019-11-27-install-mongodb.md

 brew install mongodb-community
 ```

 MongoDB is now installed on your computer.

+## Using MongoDB

+If you want to use MongoDB, you need to create a `/data/db` folder on your computer.

+### Before MacOS Catalina

 To use MongoDB, you need to create the `/data/db` folder with this command:

 ```js
 sudo mkdir -p /data/db